1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 A Simple Guide

-How Gut Bacteria Help the Thyroid
+Gut Bacteria and their importance to the Thyroid

 • Selenium - Helps convert T4 to T3.